shirin44/shirin44/README.md

 ### About Me ✨

 I'm a **Bachelor of Software Engineering (Honours)** student at *RMIT University*, with a minor in **Artificial Intelligence and Machine Learning**.
 Passionate about software development and machine learning, I'm driven to solve real-world problems through innovative technology.
-I love working on collaborative projects,learning new programming languages, and contributing to open-source projects.
+I love working on collaborative projects, learning new programming languages, and contributing to open-source projects.

 ---